anasshafiq12/HomeRepairApp/README.md

     Run the Application: Press F5 or click on the Start button in Visual Studio to run the application.

 --How It Works
 Upon launching the application, users can register or log in to their accounts.
-Authenticated users can browse through a list of available home repair services, view detailed information, and book appointments.
+Authenticated users can browse through a list of available home repair services, view detailed information, buy home applainces (e.g AC,Refrigrator,Oven etc) and book appointments.
 The application provides a user-friendly interface to manage bookings and view service history.

 --Future Enhancements
     Service Provider Dashboard: Implement a dashboard for service providers to manage their services and view bookings.